itsalic/StereoToSurroundUpmixer/README.md

 ## The Solution
 I designed a solution, which will seamlessly play true surround, or alternatively fill a multi-channel surround output depending on the active audio.
 This means there is no need for switching modes or clicking any buttons, if you want to change modes.
 ### Lets get technical...
-This VST plugin take's window's multi-channel audio output, and checks on a channel per channel basis to see if it is empty.
+This VST plugin takes Window's multi-channel audio output, and checks on a channel per channel basis to see if it is empty.
 If a true 5.1 audio signal is present, the output will be unchanged and all of this plugin's processings will be bypassed.
-However, if the a channel is empty, it will get fill the channel with a corresponding channel.
+However, if the a channel is empty, it will fill the channel with a sample corresponding to its relative channel.
+See below:
 As below:

          L                           C                           R                      LFE (Sub)